These caregivers assist family members, friends and neighbors with activities of daily living and/or medical tasks.

 Message Boards / Online Communities

-Increasingly, online communities are available to help caregivers connect with each other.
-There are many different types of groups ranging from those that are comprised of and facilitated by the person with a disability or illness and those for caregivers.
+Online communities help caregivers connect with each other.
+There are many different types of groups, including those for people with a disability or illness, and those for caregivers.

-Sponsored by the Family Caregiver Alliance, this is a group for families, partners and other caregivers of adults with Alzheimer’s, stroke, brain injury and other chronic debilitating health conditions.
+Caregiver-Online, which is funded by the Family Caregiver Alliance, is a group for families, partners and caregivers of adults with Alzheimer’s, stroke, brain injury and other chronic health conditions.
 The group offers a safe place to discuss the stresses, challenges and rewards of providing care for a loved one.

 • ALZConnected®

-This is a free online community for everyone affected by Alzheimer’s or another dementia, including: caregivers, people with the disease, family members, friends and individuals who have lost someone to Alzheimer’s.
+ALZConnected is a free online community for everyone affected by Alzheimer’s or dementia-related illnesses, including: caregivers, people living with dementia, family members, friends and individuals who have lost someone to dementia.

-Note that this list of online communities is not an exhaustive list.
-Perform an internet search if you don’t find one that suits your particular needs.
+Note that this list of online communities is not a complete list.
+Do an internet search if you don’t find one that fits your specific needs.

 Caregiver Centers

-The Goldstone Caregiver Center at Danbury Hospital is available to those who are the primary source of providing care for a family member or friend.
-It offers services, programs and amenities to address the holistic health of the caregiver.
+The Goldstone Caregiver Center at Danbury Hospital is available to those who are providing care for a family member or friend.
+It offers services, programs and comfortable features to address the mental, physical, and spiritual health of the caregiver.
 Go here to learn more about the Goldstone Center.

 Online Resources

-The internet allows informal caregivers access to numerous online websites and educational guides they can use as a resource.
+The internet allows informal, or unpaid, caregivers access to many online websites and educational guides they can use as a resource.

 Comprehensive Caregiving Guides